jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Flock goes down.
 Mate goes down.
 We honk.
 We bow.
 Necks touch.
 We are mates.

 We must find.
-Where to next.
+Where to nest.
 We must find safe nest.
 Land.
 Look, look.
 Cavity is deep.
 No predators reach.
 Something in tree.
 It safe animal.

 I lay eggs.
 8 eggs.
 I see them.
 Our eggs.
 My mate brings food.
 Flies are here.
 Bite at flies.
 I sit.
 Warmth.
 I sit.
 He hunts.
 He sits.
 I hunt.
 Rain.
 We sit.
 Sun.
 We sit.
 Must turn eggs.
 We wait.

 Cold comes.
 Puff up.
 Warm comes.
 Puff down.

 Crack.
 Crack.
 Crack.
 Chicks hatch.
 We see.
+We smell.
 Our kids.
 Wet.
 Small.
 Eyes open.
 They see us.
 8 kids.
 Our kids.

 Day one.
 Chicks dry.
 Soft down.
 Yellow and brown.
 They peep.
 Kids here.
 I fly, bring food.
 They eat.
 I stay.
 He flies.
 Brings food.